 Before extubation, make sure to have staff, PPE, and resources to re-intubate if necessary

-In some resource-limited settings or disaster resource settings, long-term “hand bagging” or manual bag valve masking may be the only option.
-Medical students, nurses, or even non-medical professionals such as family members or the National Guard may be required to bag valve mask patients for extended periods of time if there is a shortage of ventilators.
-There is an increasing likelihood of needing to bag valve mask patients for extended periods of time during the COVID-19 pandemic.
-However, bag-valve mask ventilation of a patient is considered an aerosolizing procedure and should ideally be done by providers who are wearing PPE that provides protection against aerosol transmission of COVID-19 (CDC).
+In some resource-limited settings or disaster resource settings, long-term “hand bagging” or manual bag-valve-masking may be the only option.
+Medical students, nurses, or even non-medical professionals such as family members or the National Guard may be required to bag-valve mask patients for extended periods of time if there is a shortage of ventilators.
+There is an increasing likelihood of needing to bag-valve-mask ventilate patients for extended periods of time during the COVID-19 pandemic.
+However, bag-valve-mask ventilation is considered an aerosolizing procedure and should ideally be done by providers who are wearing PPE that provides protection against aerosol transmission of COVID-19 (CDC).

 If you were a country with a low current burden of COVID-19, how would you make the decision to regulate trade of importing/exporting ventilators?